April 1984

 They make their first ever stage appearance at the Fridge Nightclub in Brixton, singing and playing over tapes.

-The Pet Shop Boys appear in concert in Zurich, Switzerland.
+The Pet Shop Boys perform in Bern, Switzerland.